-Together with many artist friends we will work together as a group on this project for the benefit of the Mendocino Art Center.
+The Matilija Poppy Brooch is created here by Tom Herman and myself Patsy Croft for the benefit of the Mendocino Art Center.
 In our journey of studying the Masters of the past we have come to realize the magnificent jewels of their time were not created by one.
 Contributing artist Nancy Gardner, Bob Weinstock and Ethan Herman all play a large part in tis amazing project.
 Stay posted as we share our journey.
 Gold for this project was donated by the Mendocino Board and artist are donating their time to support the school.

 Photo of a Matilija Poppy